geneseframework/complexity/what-is-cognitive-complexity.md

 That's what I did: I created an open-source module which is able to give, on my opinion, a much better "measure" of the cognitive complexity.
 Of course, it is just my opinion, and as no one measured the cognitive complexity in the real world, it is impossible to prove it.
 You will form your own opinion.

-This module, [@genese/complexity](https://github.com/geneseframework/complexity), is now a part of the *@Complexity* project, which is a collective open-source project whose aim is to provide a better knowledge on software complexity.
+This module, [@genese/complexity](https://github.com/geneseframework/complexity), is now a part of *@TheComplexityProject*, which is a collective open-source project whose aim is to provide a better knowledge on software complexity.

 @genese/complexity takes into account the length of the code, the loops (`for`, `while`, ...), the logic doors (`AND`, `OR`), the conditions (`if`, `else`, `switch`, ...), the recursions, the callbacks, the nesting, the aggregation and a lot of other little things.